Napa History | How to Connect in Downtown Napa

 Visiting Downtown Napa, you not only get a chance to stay in luxurious hotels and taste amazing wines, but you also get to learn Napa history all along the way.

-It is possible that the history of the vineyards in Napa Valley go as far back as 1836 when George C. Yount started cultivating the land.
-And since then, many people started growing vineyards and cultivating the land.
+It is possible that the history of the vineyards in Napa Valley goes as far back as 1836 when George C. Yount started cultivating the land.
+Since then, many people started growing vineyards and cultivating the land.

 Vintner’s Collective is housed in one of Napa’s oldest buildings and is where you will find a collection of the best wines in Napa.
 Gary Murphy, the owner of Vintner’s Collective, brought together the best winemakers in Napa and gave them a place to impress guests with their creations.